 Ulrich Thomsen (born December 6, 1963) graduated from the Danish National School of Theatre and Contemporary Dance in 1993.
 Having appeared in numerous productions on stage in his native Copenhagen, he made his feature debut starring in Ole Bornedal’s 1994 indie hit, Nightwatch.

-He was first introduced to worldwide audiences for his leading role as a member of Denmark’s most dysfunctional family in Thomas Vinterberg’s 1998 arthouse hit Festen (The Celebration) for which he received his first Best European Actor nomination at the European Film Academy Awards.
+He was first introduced internationally for his leading role as a member of Denmark’s most dysfunctional family in Thomas Vinterberg’s 1998 arthouse hit Festen (The Celebration) for which he received his first Best European Actor nomination at the European Film Academy Awards.
 The film won the Cannes Jury Prize among many others and cemented the impact of the Dogma era in filmmaking history.

 On television, Thomsen guest starred on the hit series Alias, in the BBC miniseries, The Virgin Queen and in the TNT Miniseries The Company, produced by Ridley Scott and directed by Mikael Salomon.

 In 2012 Ulrich Thomsen joined the cast of the True Blood-creator Alan Ball’s new tv-series Banshee for Cinemax, that ran for four seasons.
 Other TV appearances include, The Blacklist with James Spader, Counterpart with JK Simmons.
 The prestigious The New Pope directed by Oscar winner Paolo Sorrentino, starring opposite Jude Law and John Malkovich.

 In 2016 Ulrich Thomsen made his first directorial debut as a writer, director and producer with In Embryo.
 A gritty love story new beginnings.
 In Embryo world premiered in Official Selection at the prestigious 2016 Shanghai International Film Festival.